yedidyakfir/mageflow/docs/api/signature.md

 # Signature API Reference

-This page provides detailed API documentation for task signature functionality in the Task Orchestrator.
+This page provides detailed API documentation for task signature functionality in MageFlow.

-## orchestrator.sign()
+## mageflow.sign()

 Create a new task signature.